davidsblog/ssl_wrapper/README.md

 ## Running it

-A self-signed certificate (`server.pem`) will have been created with the build instructions above.
+A test certificate (`server.pem`) will have been created with the build instructions above.

 	 sudo ./ssl_wrapper ssl://443:server.pem 127.0.0.1:80